King's Buildings Campus

 During this year you will take courses at masters level.
 You will also complete a substantial project in applied mathematics, which will account for a third of your final year.

-4 Highers at AAAB (minimum) but typically AAAA (first sitting) including Maths at A plus English at National 5.
+4 Highers at AAAB (minimum) but typically AAAA (first sitting preferred) including Maths at A plus English at National 5.
 Advanced Higher Maths is recommended.

 Widening access entry: